-"A Face in the Crowd (1957): History and Relevancy, From the Dawn of Television to the Digital Age.
-Journal of Popular Film and Television (forthcoming).
+"A Face in the Crowd (1957): History and Relevancy, From the Dawn of Television to the Digital Age," Journal of Popular Film and Television, Vol. 49, No.1, 2021.

 “Searching for Common Ground: Hollywood Prior to the Senate Investigation on Motion Picture War Propaganda, 1938-1941,” Historical Journal of Film, Radio, and Television, (April 2019).

 “Rod Serling’s Vast Promised Land: Battling Sponsors, Debating the FCC, and Fighting for Mature Television 1959-1966.”
 Historical Journal of Film, Radio, and Television.
 (September 2017).

 “Hughes, Hawks, and Hays: The Monumental Censorship Battle Over Scarface (1932),” The Journal of American Culture (June 2017).